KPZ models: height-gradient fluctuations and the tilt method: Method basics

 \section{Method basics}

-The height gradient $\nabla h_m$ of a tilted growing interface is subjected to fluctuations that depend on the height slope and the non-tilted height gradient, which in mean value must be zero, such that \mbox{$\langle\nabla h_m\rangle = m$}.
-The most obvious proposal is
+The height gradient $\nabla h_m$ of a tilted growing interface is subjected to fluctuations that depend on the interface slope and the non-tilted height gradient, which in mean value must be zero, so that \mbox{$\langle\nabla h_m\rangle = m$}.
+The most obvious proposal for this dependence is

 where $F$ is a generalized function that indicates the fluctuations of the tilted height gradient and verifies \mbox{$\langle F(m,\nabla h_0)\rangle=0$} and \mbox{$F(0,\nabla h_0)=\nabla h_0$}.
 A simple calculation allows us to obtain